Australian Ice Hockey League: Robert Bannerman era

+After the 2014 season, the AIHL made important decisions at their AGM in December 2014 to reject, for undisclosed reasons, the Central Coast Rhinos application to re-join the league and allow the Gold Coast Blue Tongues' licence to expire, after two years of suspension with the team unable to secure financing to build a proposed new rink or relocate to an appropriate alternative facility.
+Thus confirming the AIHL would kick off 2015 with the same eight teams from 2014.

-Between 2015 and 2019, the league had executive changes, game rule changes, exhibition matches in Queensland, the loss of the premier Sydney ice rink and team relocations.
+Between 2015 and 2018, the league experienced game rule changes, exhibition matches in Queensland, the loss of the premier Sydney ice rink and team relocations.
 In 2015, the Sydney Ice Arena was approved for redevelopment into apartments by the owner, forcing the Sydney Bears to relocate to Penrith.
 The League adopted the international recognised hybrid icing rule to assist AIHL players in preparation for IIHF competition while continuing to protect players from the risks of potentially damaging collisions.
 In 2016, the Bears took two regular season games to Brisbane to showcase the league in Queensland for the first time since 2012.
 Games were held at both Iceworld Boondall and Iceworld Acacia Ridge against the Melbourne Ice.
 In 2017, following the completion of renovations, the Sydney Bears and Sydney Ice Dogs relocated from Penrith and Liverpool to Macquarie Ice Rink.
 In 2018, AIHL Commissioner, Rob Bannerman, stepped down after six years in the role.
 Bannerman would be relocating to the United States to pursue a career change.

+David Turik era

 In 2019, AIHL head of finance, Heidi Wilson, resigned from her role in the league commission.
-Dawn Watt was elected Deputy Commissioner and the AIHL canvased for new members.
+Dawn Watt was elected Deputy Commissioner and the AIHL canvassed for new members.
 David Turik was subsequently appointed the new AIHL Commissioner.

+COVID-19 season cancellations (2020–21)

 During 2020 and 2021, the league suspended operations due to the outbreak of COVID-19.
 Different health measures and border restrictions domestically and internationally made it unviable to run seasons in 2020 and 2021.
 Originally in 2020 the league was suspended but it was later cancelled.
 In 2021, exhibition series were run instead of the league, but they were interrupted due to the ongoing outbreak.
 In 2021, AIHL Commissioner, David Turik, resigned from the role by “mutual agreement”, no reasons for his departure were disclosed.